 As the name implies, Unix groups are used to group users together.
 As with usernames, group names and numbers are assigned by the system administrator when each user's account is created.
 Groups can be used by the system administrator to designate sets of users who are allowed to read, write, and/or execute specific files, directories, or devices.

-Each user belongs to a primary group that is stored in the /etc/passwd file.
+Each user belongs to a single primary group that is stored in the /etc/passwd file.
 The GID of the user's primary group follows the user's UID.
-Historically, every Unix user was placed in the group users, which had a GID of 100.
+Historically, every Unix user was placed in the generic group called users, which had a GID of 100.
 These days, however, most Unix sites place each account in its own group.
-This results in decreased sharing but somewhat greater security.
+This results in decreased sharing, but somewhat better security and flexibility for sysadmin:

 The advantage of assigning each user his own group is that it allows users to have a unified umask of 007 in all instances.
 When users wish to restrict access of a file or directory to themselves, they leave the group set to their individual group.
 When they wish to open the file or directory to members of their workgroup or project, all they need to do is to change the file's or directory's group accordingly.

 In this example, primary GID is 9262 which might be the badge number for this particular user.
 Generally it makes sense to assign users unique UID and primary group id (GID) uniformly on multiple servers.
 This simplifies the transfer of files between servers -- they are automatically owned by the same user.

 Groups provide a handy mechanism for providing a subset of users access to some subset of files.
 For example, you might want to set up a group for a team of researchers working on a project (for example decoding of genome), so that only researchers from this group, but nobody else, can read and modify the genome FASTQ/FASTA files.

 Groups can also be used to restrict access to sensitive information or specially licensed applications to a particular set of users: for example, many Unix computers are set up so that only users who belong to the kmem group can examine the operating system's kernel memory.